 (For your shop flooring, here are the reasons why it is ideal to use LVT flooring for your shop)

-Our Top Pick for a Wood Filler for Decks:
+My Top Pick for a Wood Filler for Decks:

 PC Products Wood Repair Epoxy

-After several tests, our experts found that the PC Products Wood Repair Epoxy is the best wood filler for decks.
+After several tests, I found that the PC Products Wood Repair Epoxy is the best wood filler for decks.
 This 2 part epoxy filler is a great epoxy wood filler as its resistant to extreme temperatures, rot, freshwater, saltwater, insects, and even rodents.
 The formula is made from wood to help it blend into your wood grain better.
 You can expect this filler to last for years.